EndermanAPM/rest-bookstore/README.md

 Changed 1:n book-order relationship to n:m to allow multiple books on a single purchase.
 Also added status, order total and date to order.
 (VAT ignored)
 Stock merged into books because it doesn't provide additional fields to books.
 The Order endpoint returns and allows to post the nested OrderBook(s).
+This api is in no way production ready, starting with secret management, no logging, production server, persistence of database, debug mode on.

 ## Additional features:
 - Git/Github repository